CorrelatorSharp/CorrelatorJs/README.md

 ### Todo

 1. Add support for other app frameworks
-    - Ember
+    - Ember - I literally have no idea about this framework.
-    - React
-    - Backbone
+    - React - Really should be a store in the flux ideal of single direction data flow.
+    - Backbone - This has a sort of implementation in the angul;ar package.
     - etc.
 2. Add support for other client side logging frameworks
     - log4js
+    - logentries
+    - splunk
     - etc
-2. Either break up the project into multiple smaller pieces or improve the build pipeline for building out multiple configurations.
 3. Nail down the scope for the activity in a consistant way
     - Any custom preference is currently supported of course.
-    - GET (form or page)?
+    - GET (form or page or ajax data)?
     - UI state?